Account applications

 Purchase Limits

-Purchase limits reset every 12-month period.
+Purchase limits reset over a 12-month rolling period.
 During the course of the 12 months, if you sell your crypto holdings, you will receive credit for the sale amount up to the annual limit (i.e. sales are netted against purchases).

 Example: